kroshu/kuka_drivers/doc/wiki/Sunrise_FRI.md

 - Not all hardware-related communication is implemented in the hardware interface, therefore the mock hardware option is not working properly
 - The control mode handling for the driver is not the one defined in the `kuka_drivers_core` package
   - enum definition and controller switching logic is not used
-  - joint impedance control is not implemented properly using commmand interfaces
+  - joint impedance control is not implemented properly using command interfaces
 - I/O control was not tested at all
 - Cartesian modes are not yet supported